randyjohnston/aws-lambda-air-visual-pro-twilio-alerts/README.md

 # twilio-lambda-cron

-This project will poll an [AirVisual Pro](https://www.iqair.com/air-quality-monitors/airvisual-pro) device-specific API endpoint using a cron trigger and alert if the CO2 concentration or PM2.5 if above a configurable threshold.
+This project will poll an [AirVisual Pro](https://www.iqair.com/air-quality-monitors/airvisual-pro) device-specific API endpoint using a cron trigger and alert if the CO2 concentration or PM2.5 is above a configurable threshold.
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 You must have an AirVisual Pro device linked to an iqair.com account to make use of this respository.

 ## Deploy the sample application